thecodinguru/Snake-Game/README.md

-# Snake-Game
+# Snake-Brain

 <B> Hello there! </B>

-I have created a snake game using PyGame.
+I have created a snake game using PyGame and a nerual network.

-In this gameof Snake, you can move in three directions: left, right or forward.
+In this game of Snake Brain, you can move in three directions: left, right or forward.
 This will be predicted by our neural network.
 The neural network contains 9 input layers with two hidden layers, each with 24 nodes and a single output layer.
 A Tanh function will used in this game as an activation function producing the prediction of: -1,0,1 [left,forward,right]